How does rising atmospheric CO2 affect marine organisms?

 Of most immediate concern in such an experiment would be the effects of the ultra-high CO2 concentrations on root growth.
 Would they be toxic and lead to biomass reductions or even root death?
 The answer was a resounding no. After 45 days of growth at 10,000 ppm CO2, root dry weight was increased by about 37% relative to the dry weight of roots produced in bioreactors in equilibrium with ambient air, while it was increased by a lesser 27% after 45 days at 25,000 ppm CO2 and by a still smaller 9% after 45 days at 50,000 ppm CO2.
 Consequently, although the optimum CO2 concentration for ginseng root growth likely resides somewhere below 10,000 ppm, the concentration at which root growth is reduced below that characteristic of ambient air resides somewhere above 50,000 ppm, for even at that extremely high CO2 concentration, root growth was still greater than it was in ambient air.

 Almost everything else measured by Ali et al. was even more dramatically enhanced by the ultra-high CO2 concentrations they employed in their experiment.
-After 45 days of treatment, total root phenolic concentrations were 58% higher at 10,000 ppm CO2 than at ambient CO2, 153% higher at 25,000 ppm CO2 and 105% higher at 50,000 ppm CO2, as best we can determine from the bar graphs of their results.
+After 45 days of treatment, total root phenolic concentrations were 58% higher at 10,000 ppm CO2 than at ambient CO2, 153% higher at 25,000 ppm CO2 and 105% higher at 50,000 ppm CO2, as best as can be determined from the bar graphs of their results.
 Likewise, total root flavonoid concentrations were enhanced by 228%, 383% and 232%, respectively, at the same ultra-high CO2 concentrations, while total protein contents rose by 14%, 22% and 30%, non-protein thiol contents by 12%, 43% and 62%, and cysteine contents by 27%, 65% and 100% under the identical respective set of conditions.
 What is more, there were equally large CO2-induced increases in the activities of a large number of phenol biosynthetic enzymes.

 What are the implications of these results?
-Ali et al. write that "the consumption of foodstuffs containing antioxidant phytonutrients such as flavonoids, polyphenolics, ascorbate, cysteine and non-protein thiol is advantageous for human health," citing Cervato et al. (2000) and Noctor and Foyer (1998).
-Hence, they conclude that their technique for the culture of ginseng roots in CO2-enriched bioreactors could be used for the large-scale production of an important health-promoting product that could be provided to the public in much greater quantities than is currently possible.
+Ali et al. wrote that "the consumption of foodstuffs containing antioxidant phytonutrients such as flavonoids, polyphenolics, ascorbate, cysteine and non-protein thiol is advantageous for human health," citing Cervato et al. (2000) and Noctor and Foyer (1998).
+Hence, they concluded that their technique for the culture of ginseng roots in CO2-enriched bioreactors could be used for the large-scale production of an important health-promoting product that could be provided to the public in much greater quantities than is currently possible.

 Another plant that serves as both a health-promoting food and a food delicacy (in China, Japan and Korea) is the brown seaweed Hizikia fusiforme, which was studied by Zou (2005), who collected specimens of it from intertidal rocks along the coast of Nanao Island, Shantou (China) and maintained them in glass aquariums in filtered natural seawater enriched with 60 µM NaNO3 and 6.0 µM NaH2PO4, where the plants were continuously aerated with either ambient air of 360 ppm CO2 or CO2-enriched air of 700 ppm CO2, while Zou measured the seaweed's relative growth and nitrogen assimilation rates, as well as its nitrate reductase activity.
 This work revealed that the slightly less than a doubling of the air's CO2 concentration increased the seaweed's mean relative growth rate by about 50%, its mean rate of nitrate uptake during the study's 12-hour light periods by some 200%, and its nitrate reductase activity by approximately 20% over a wide range of substrate nitrate concentrations.

-In discussing the implications of these findings, Zou noted that "the extract of H. fusiforme has an immunomodulating activity on humans and this ability might be used for clinical application to treat several diseases such as tumors (Suetsuna, 1998; Shan et al., 1999)."
+In discussing the implications of these findings, Zou noted that "the extract of H. fusiforme has an immune-modulating activity on humans and this ability might be used for clinical application to treat several diseases such as tumors (Suetsuna, 1998; Shan et al., 1999)."
 He also wrote that the alga is "becoming one of the most important species for seaweed mariculture in China, owing to its high commercial value and increasing market demand," and it would seem that the ongoing rise in the air's CO2 content would bode well for both of these applications.
-In addition, Zou says "the intensive cultivation of H. fusiforme would remove nutrients more efficiently with the future elevation of CO2 levels in seawater, which could be a possible solution to the problem of ongoing coastal eutrophication," which in turn suggests that rising atmospheric CO2 concentrations may additionally assist in the amelioration of this important environmental problem.
+In addition, Zou has stated that "the intensive cultivation of H. fusiforme would remove nutrients more efficiently with the future elevation of CO2 levels in seawater, which could be a possible solution to the problem of ongoing coastal eutrophication," which in turn suggests that rising atmospheric CO2 concentrations may additionally assist in the amelioration of this important environmental problem.

-Also working with a marine alga -- specifically, unicellular Nannochloropsis sp. -- were Hoshida et al. (2005), who grew the alga in batch culture under normal (370 ppm) and elevated (3,000 and 20,000 ppm) air CO2 concentrations in an attempt to learn how elevated CO2 impacted the alga's ability to produce eicosapentaenoic acid (EPA), which is a major polyunsaturated omega-3 fatty acid that may play an important role in human health related to the prevention of certain cardiovascular diseases (e.g. atherosclerosis, thrombogenesis) and the inhibition of tumor growth and inflammation, as described by Dyerberg et al. (1978), Hirai et al. (1989), Kinsella et al. (1990) and Sanders (1993).
-In addition, the five researchers remark that "Nitsan et al. (1999) showed that supplementing the diet of hens with Nannochloropsis sp. led to an increased content of n-3 fatty acids in the egg yolk, indicating an additional role in enhancing the nutritional value of eggs," and they say "feeding Nannochloropsis sp. to rats caused a significant increase in the content of n-3 polyunsaturated fatty acids (Sukenik et al., 1994)," suggesting that the alga may play an "important role as the source for n-3 polyunsaturated fatty acids in human nutrition."
+Also working with a marine alga - specifically, unicellular Nannochloropsis sp. - were Hoshida et al. (2005), who grew the alga in batch culture under normal (370 ppm) and elevated (3,000 and 20,000 ppm) air CO2 concentrations in an attempt to learn how elevated CO2 impacted the alga's ability to produce eicosapentaenoic acid (EPA), which is a major polyunsaturated omega-3 fatty acid that may play an important role in human health related to the prevention of certain cardiovascular diseases (e.g. atherosclerosis, thrombogenesis) and the inhibition of tumor growth and inflammation, as described by Dyerberg et al. (1978), Hirai et al. (1989), Kinsella et al. (1990) and Sanders (1993).
+In addition, the five researchers remarked that "Nitsan et al. (1999) showed that supplementing the diet of hens with Nannochloropsis sp. led to an increased content of n-3 fatty acids in the egg yolk, indicating an additional role in enhancing the nutritional value of eggs," and they reported that "feeding Nannochloropsis sp. to rats caused a significant increase in the content of n-3 polyunsaturated fatty acids (Sukenik et al., 1994)," suggesting that the alga may play an "important role as the source for n-3 polyunsaturated fatty acids in human nutrition."

 But to return to their experiment, what the Japanese scientists found was that "maximum EPA production was obtained when 20,000 ppm CO2 was supplied 12 hours prior to the end of the exponential growth," and that "total EPA production during 4-day cultivation was about twice that obtained with ambient air."
-They also report that other researchers have obtained similar results, noting that EPA is found mainly in thylakoid membranes (Sukenik et al., 1989; Hodgson et al., 1991), and that prior experiments have shown that "the amount of stroma thylakoid membrane increased in several plants under elevated CO2 concentrations (Griffin et al., 2001)."
-In addition, they say that "in Synechococcus lividus, reduction and synthesis of thylakoid membrane occurred by CO2 deprivation and elevation, respectively (Miller and Holt, 1977)," and that "in Chlorella vulgaris, altering the ambient CO2 concentration varied fatty acid composition (Tsuzuki et al., 1990)."
+They also reported that other researchers had obtained similar results, noting that EPA is found mainly in thylakoid membranes (Sukenik et al., 1989; Hodgson et al., 1991), and that prior experiments had shown that "the amount of stroma thylakoid membrane increased in several plants under elevated CO2 concentrations (Griffin et al., 2001)."
+In addition, they stated that "in Synechococcus lividus, reduction and synthesis of thylakoid membrane occurred by CO2 deprivation and elevation, respectively (Miller and Holt, 1977)," and that "in Chlorella vulgaris, altering the ambient CO2 concentration varied fatty acid composition (Tsuzuki et al., 1990)."

-Last of all, Hoshida et al. say that "the effect of CO2 on fatty acid composition and/or fatty acid content was reported in algae and higher plants (Tsuzuki et al., 1990; Sergeenko et al., 2000; He et al., 1996; Radunz et al., 2000)," and that "increased EPA production caused by elevated CO2 concentration was reported in P. tricornutum (Yongmanitchai and Ward, 1991)."
+Last of all, Hoshida et al. indicated that "the effect of CO2 on fatty acid composition and/or fatty acid content had been reported in algae and higher plants (Tsuzuki et al., 1990; Sergeenko et al., 2000; He et al., 1996; Radunz et al., 2000)," and that "increased EPA production caused by elevated CO2 concentration was reported in P. tricornutum (Yongmanitchai and Ward, 1991)."
 Consequently, as the air's CO2 concentration continues to rise, we can expect concentrations of omega-3 fatty acids to be widely enhanced in both aquatic and terrestrial plants, thereby benefiting much of the animal life of the planet.

 Three years later, Ziska et al. (2008) noted that "among medicinal plants, the therapeutic uses of opiate alkaloids from poppy (Papaver spp.) have long been recognized," and they wrote that they felt it was important "to evaluate the growth and production of opiates for a broad range of recent and projected atmospheric carbon dioxide concentrations," which they thus proceeded to do for the wild poppy (P. setigerum), growing well watered and fertilized plants from seed within growth chambers maintained at atmospheric CO2 concentrations of 300, 400, 500 and 600 ppm for a period of 90 to 100 days, while quantifying plant growth and the production of the alkaloids morphine, codeine, papaverine and noscapine, which were derived from latex obtained from capsules produced by the plants.